 21. Pink Banana Squash🍌🎃

-a pink banana squash on the ground
+A pink banana squash on the ground.

 Fun fact(s): The pink banana squash is an heirloom variety of winter squash that is named for its elongated shape, resembling a large banana.